Ai Accountant

 • Predictive analytics: forecast cash timing, spot anomalies, and anticipate settlement delays.

-• API first architecture: enable custom data flows and BI integrations.
+• API first architecture: enable custom data flows and business intelligence integrations.

 • Advanced reporting: performance by rail, gateway, customer, and dispute trends.